AustralianBioCommons/hifi-assembly-workflow/docs/infrastructure_optimisation.md

 ---
-title: Workflow optimisation
+title: Usage on different compute systems
-description: Optimisation of the workflow on NCI Gadi and Pawsey Setonix HPCs
+description: Using the workflow on NCI Gadi and Pawsey Setonix HPCs
 ---